-The address of the Company's principal place of business is Suite #910, 800 W. Pender Street, Vancouver, British Columbia, Canada, and its shares trade on the TSX-Venture Exchange (the "Exchange") under the symbol "AVC" and are quoted on the OTCQX under the symbol "AVCVF".
+The address of the Company's principal place of business is Suite #1020, 800 W. Pender Street, Vancouver, British Columbia, Canada, and its shares trade on the TSX-Venture Exchange (the "Exchange") under the symbol "AVC".

 2. BASIS OF PRESENTATION AND CONTINUANCE OF OPERATIONS